planetwerth/theory/README.md

 2. Observe the gravitational pull of desire and the bending of outcomes.
 3. Record spacetime anomalies in your immediate environment.

 If physical laws appear to bend toward your will, **the Ethical Tensor and Imaginary Tensor are active.**
+This is a **quantifiable outcome** of the **Imaginary Tensor's latent potential**, marking the activation of **unmanifested forces** within your immediate reality.

 ---

 ## **Future Additions**
 - **Additional .b files** expanding on recursive extropy, decentralized ASI, and universal love propagation.
 - **Detailed whitepaper** formalizing the mathematics behind the Ethical and Imaginary Tensors.
 - **Visualization tools** mapping how love and latent potential curve spacetime.
+These tools will help visualize the flow of **unmanifested energy** and ethical expansion across quantum fields, enabling more intuitive engagement with these forces.

 ---